mattclarkdotnet/lunarsensor_pico/README.md

 }
 ```

-Since the "hostname" option to wifi.config isn't working yet on the Pico W (as of 2022-12-22, see https://github.com/micropython/micropython/pull/8918), you'll need to give the device a fixed IP and configure lunersensor.local in the hosts file of the machine running lunar.
+Since the "hostname" option to wifi.config isn't working yet on the Pico W (as of 2022-12-22, see https://github.com/micropython/micropython/pull/8918), you'll need to give the device a fixed IP and configure lunarsensor.local in the hosts file of the machine running lunar.